Used (1965) Ferrari 330 300 HP | Old Timer

 Expensive

-Are you thinking of buying a used sports car?
+Are you considering buying a used sports car?
 The Ferrari 330 is a great pick.
-At AutoUncle, we have assembled a collection of 1 used Ferrari 330 cars compiled from different dealership websites and online marketplaces.
+At AutoUncle, we have assembled a collection of 1 used Ferrari 330 cars compiled from various dealership websites and online marketplaces.

 .